 Section 16(a) of the Exchange Act requires our officers and directors and persons who beneficially own more than 10% of our outstanding common stock, or collectively, Reporting Persons, to file reports of beneficial ownership and changes in beneficial ownership with the SEC.
 Reporting Persons are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-Based solely on our review of such reports received or written representations from certain Reporting Persons during the fiscal year ended December 31, 2017, we believe that all Reporting Persons complied with all Section 16(a) reporting requirements.
+Based solely on our review of such reports received or written representations from certain Reporting Persons during the fiscal year ended December 31, 2018, we believe that all Reporting Persons complied with all Section 16(a) reporting requirements, with the exception of (i) a late Form 3 filing in connection with our initial public offering by each of the following Reporting Persons: Daniel L. Flynn; Christopher J. Morl; and Oliver Rosen, (ii) one transaction involving the conversion of equity awards in connection with our initial public offering reported in a late Form 4 filing by each of the following Reporting Persons: Dr. Flynn; Mr. Morl; and Dr. Rosen, (iii) two transactions reported in late Form 4 filings by Dr. Flynn in connection with the reporting the transfer of securities to a trust, and (iv) a late Form 3 and Form 4 filing by Stephen B. Ruddy in connection with his commencement of employment.